Switzerland: Wilhelm Schnyder becomes president of the Council of State of Valais and Markus Notter president of the government of Zürich.

 Zambia: President Frederick Chiluba names Joshua Simunyandi as defense minister in a cabinet reshuffle.

 India: The lieutenant governor of the Andaman and Nicobar Islands, I.P.
 Gupta, resigns.
-N.N.
-Jha is subsequently named as lieutenant governor.
+Nagendra Nath Jha is subsequently named as lieutenant governor (sworn in June 26).

 United States: In mayoral elections in Jersey City, Glenn Cunningham wins 38.6%, Thomas DeGise 24.2%, and Lou Manzo 20.4%.
 A runoff will be held June 5.